redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * A function can take the choice type and decide how to move one state to the next, depending on what the function does

+* For functions exposed as an API (i.e., to the public), you should hide the dependency to services; but for functions used internally, be explicit